List of state highways in Hawaii: Primary and secondary routes

 In general, two-digit numbers are primary highways, maintained by the state.
 Three-digit routes are typically secondary arterials or collectors, while four-digit routes are typically collectors and minor roads.
 For secondary routes, the first two digits generally relate to the associated primary route.
 Many secondary routes are county-maintained and unsigned, their route numbers being used merely by state agencies as an asset-tracking measure.

 When referring to highways, Hawaiʻi residents usually refer to state highways by their names instead of their route numbers (e.g. Kamehameha Highway instead of Route 99).
 Note that one named highway may encompass several route numbers (e.g. Kamehameha Highway, which carries Routes 80, 83, 99, and 830 at various points along its length) and vice versa.

+Numbered county routes

 Temporary Federal routes

 During World War II, a temporary Federal route numbering system was setup on the island of Oahu.
 They were used to assist military personnel not accustomed to the Hawaiian street names during the time of Martial law in the Territory of Hawaiʻi from 1941 to 1945.
 Though marked with U.S. Route shields, they were never part of the United States Numbered Highway System.